-- Using the Child Protection Curriculum and our Growing For the Future program to teach students about respectful relationships, inclusion, empathy, compassion and our school values - Developing programs to help students participate and have a say in their learning - Teaching children about conflict resolution, anger management and problem solving - Developing policies which promote student safety and cooperation - Teaching for and about diversity through respect, friendship and fun - Providing professional development for staff - Students are audited each term and issues addressed
+- Using the Child Protection Curriculum and our Growing For the Future program to teach students about respectful relationships, inclusion, empathy, compassion and our school values. - Developing programs to help students participate and have a say in their learning - Teaching children about conflict resolution, anger management and problem solving. - Developing policies which promote student safety and cooperation. - Teaching for and about diversity through respect, friendship and fun. - Providing professional development for staff. - Students partake in a bully audit in terms 1 and 3 and any issues from the audit are addressed.